p-holodynski/StardewValleyMods/README.md

 ## [MoreClocks](https://github.com/p-holodynski/StardewValleyMods/tree/main/MoreClocks)
 [[Release](https://www.nexusmods.com/stardewvalley/mods/5005) | [README](https://github.com/p-holodynski/StardewValleyMods/edit/main/MoreClocks/README.md)]

-A mod that adds 2 additional Clock buildings (Iridium and Radioactive) to the Wizzard Building Menu with their own custom effects for your farm as well as adding additional effect to the Gold Clock making it more usable for the end game.
+A mod that adds 2 additional Clock buildings (Iridium and Radioactive) to the Wizard Building Menu with their own custom effects for your farm as well as adding additional effect to the Gold Clock making it more usable for the end game.